Battle of Fuentes de Oñoro

-At the Battle of Fuentes de Oñoro (3–5 May 1811), the British–Portuguese Army under Wellington checked an attempt by the French Army of Portugal under Marshal André Masséna to relieve the besieged city of Almeida.
+The Battle of Fuentes de Oñoro was a military engagement that took place from 3–5 May 1811 during the Peninsular War.
+An Anglo-Portuguese Army under Wellington checked an attempt by the French Army of Portugal under Marshal André Masséna to relieve the besieged city of Almeida.
+The French defeat at Fuentes de Oñoro, in addition to the steadfastness of the allies and the formidable high ground and fortified position held by Wellesley, was further facilitated by the poor cooperation between Masséna and his subordinates.
+As Wellington stated, if Napoleon had been at Fuentes, "we should have been beat."

-A bloody stalemate was not the sort of battle that had been expected to follow André Masséna's expulsion from Portugal.
-His confidence and moral authority having been much boosted by Torres Vedras, the spring of 1811 found Wellington intending to move over to the offensive, for which policy he had received de facto authorisation from his political masters in London, where talks of major reductions in the size of the army employed in Portugal had been replaced by promises of major reinforcements.
-Supply difficulties, sickness amongst the troops and want of siege artillery ensured that in the short term no great strokes of strategy could be envisaged, but it was hoped that Almeida, Ciudad Rodrigo and Badajoz might be all recaptured, thereby opening the way for lightning strikes on such targets as Salamanca or Seville.
-In the event, however, success was limited, the story of the rest of 1811 essentially being one of failure and frustration.

 Background

 In 1810, Masséna had followed the British–Portuguese back to Lisbon before arriving at the Lines of Torres Vedras, but was determined to avoid storming the extensive double line of interlocking fortifications.
 After starving outside Lisbon through a miserable winter, the French withdrew to the Spanish border with the British–Portuguese army in pursuit.

 Having first secured Portugal, Wellington then set about re-taking the fortified frontier cities of Almeida, Badajoz, and Ciudad Rodrigo.
 Whilst Wellington besieged Almeida, Masséna reformed his battered army and marched to relieve the French garrison in the city.
 Wellington chose to check the relief attempt at the small village of Fuentes de Oñoro, leaving his line of retreat exposed in order to cover all routes to Almeida.
 He felt this risk was justified because the French would not have had more than a few days' supplies, whereas he had more than that.

 The British–Portuguese Army had 34,000 infantry, 1,850 cavalry and 48 guns.
 The French had 42,000 infantry, 4,500 cavalry and 38 guns.